Bunyan Bug

-Bunyan Bugs are a series of artificial lures used in fly-fishing, designed to look like a wide variety of insects, including grasshoppers, stoneflies, Mayflies, horse flies, bumble bees, ants and caddisflies.
+Bunyan Bugs are a series of artificial flies used in fly-fishing, designed to look like a wide variety of insects, including grasshoppers, stoneflies, Mayflies, horse flies, bumble bees, ants and caddisflies.

 Origin

 The Saga of the Bunyan Bug by Norman Means described the origins of the Bunyan Bug:

 "I caught my first trout at the age of five, and by twelve I was using dry flies.
 In 1921 I came to western Montana and found dry fly fishing for trout, the joy unsurpassed.
 I also found that here, the biggest trout were in rough, boiling white water, where the little dry fly didn’t have a chance.
 With many combinations of cork, hair and hand painted aquatic insect designs, I finally found that cork was the answer to this rough water.

 So, in 1923, the Bunyan Bug was conceived, made and used for the first time.
 The first Bunyan Bug was a far cry from the cork body aquatic insects that are used in many parts of the United States and Canada, today.
 The know-how to make a fly that would ride the white water being achieved, my next desire was to make these flies represent the various insects trout feed on.
 This has been a never ending observation.
 To make a long story short, I will list the most common insects for each month of fly insects for trout.
 Now, relative to this “each month,” please bear in mind that this is for elevations around 3,000 feet.
 At lower elevations the “hatch” will be earlier and at higher elevations later; about one month difference for each one thousand feet."